windweller/DeepTag/README.md

 `csu_data.py` preprocesses the data.

 `Learning_to_Reject.ipynb` is the Jupyter Notebook that we used to compute the abstention algorithm.
 It loads in previously saved output from a trained classifier, and use it to train a new abstention model.
 The plots in the paper are generated from this notebook.

+`data/snomed_label_to_meta_grouping.json` contains the label (disease) similarity that we defined.
+We hope this list to be of general value to people working with SNOMED-CT disease level codes.